discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

   - <Skill name="Bane Signet"/> to break defiance bars and provide the group with a temporary 216 power buff
   - <Skill id="9226"/> (after <Skill id="9147"/>) is nice CC skill as well
   - <Skill name="Sword of Justice"/> for additional DPS and vulnerability.
 Also provides 3 seconds of cripple
-  - Scepter plays exactly the same as sword, just without <Skill name="Zealots Defense"/>
+  - Scepter plays the same as the sword, just without <Skill name="Zealots Defense"/>

 Tomes are very useful when no other skills are ready. <Skill name="Tome of Justice"/> also gets refreshed every time an enemy dies (works with anomalies at Artsariiv/Arkk, knights at MAMA and hallucinations at Siax).